CPAN-Security/security.metacpan.org/presentations/pts2024-cra-update.md

 <div style="font-size: large;">

-> * Requries ways to refer to both embedded and cross-ecosystem dependencies (95%)
+> * Requires ways to refer to both embedded and cross-ecosystem dependencies (95%)
 > * Transitive dependencies are implied to be produced (70%)

 </div>